usubalang/usuba/_posts/2020-01-14-bitslicing.md

 trick to speed of software implementations of the [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard) cipher.
-The basic idea of bitslicing is to represent a _n_-bit data as 1 bit is _n_ distinct registers.
-On 64-bit registers, there are then 63 unused bits in each registers, which can be filled in the same fashion by taking 63 other independent _n_-bit data, as putting each of their _n_ bits in each registers.
-Bitwise operators on 64-bit (_eg._ `and`, `or`, `xor`, `not`) then act as 64 parallel operators.
-For instance, if we have some 3-bit data, we'd need 3 registers to store them (assume our registers are 4-bit wides, for the sake of simplicity).
-Each first bit of each data goes into the first register; each second bit into the second register and each third bit into the third registers:
+The basic idea of bitslicing is to represent a _n_-bit data as 1 bit in _n_ distinct registers.
+On 64-bit registers, there are then 63 unused bits in each registers, which can be filled in the same fashion by taking 63 other independent _n_-bit data, and putting each one of their _n_ bits in one of the registers.
+Bitwise operators on 64-bit (_e.g._ `and`, `or`, `xor`, `not`) then act as 64 parallel operators.
+For instance, bitslicing 3-bit data requires 3 registers.
+Each first bit of each data goes into the first register;
+each second bit into the second register and each third bit into the third register.
+Using 4-bit registers (for the sake of simplicity), this can be applied to 4 data:

 <p align="center">
 <img src="{{ site.baseurl }}/assets/images/blog/bitslicing-example-small.png">